markrobinsonuzh/scRNA_pipelines_paper/README.md

 This repository accompanies the [pipeComp paper](https://doi.org/10.1101/2020.02.02.930578).
 It is still in preparation, and aims to providing a record of what was done and access to compiled results, rather than easy reproducibility.

-For the figure and results of the biorxiv paper, refer to the [biorxiv branch](https://github.com/markrobinsonuzh/scRNA_pipelines_paper/tree/biorxiv) of the repo.
+For the figure and results of the first version of the biorxiv paper, refer to the [biorxiv branch](https://github.com/markrobinsonuzh/scRNA_pipelines_paper/tree/biorxiv) of the repo.

 ## Figures